Aleksandr-Kai/DSView_ARINC429_Decoder/README.md

 ![example](screenshots/2.png)

-You can configure the decoding parameters of several parameters in the config.ini configuration file and save the result in .csv files
+You can configure the decoding parameters of several parameters in the config.ini (will be created in _<user_home>/arinc_plugin/_ after clicking Ok with the "Use config" option selected) configuration file and save the result in .csv files

 ![example](screenshots/3.png)